jetstream-cloud/js2docs/docs/faq/trouble.md

 We're looking for a longer term solution for this, but in the meantime, you can fix this in the terminal preferences.

+With Terminal as the active application:

+* Go to Edit -> Profile Preferences.
+* Select the Title and Command tab.
+* Check the "Run command as login shell" checkbox

-In a newly launched terminal in the Web Desktop, do `source .bashrc` should allow you to do commands like *module avail*
+You'll need to start a new terminal window, but that new session should allow you to do commands like *module avail*

 ---